-For these reasons, the actual performance of the index over the life of your notes, particularly on each coupon determination date and the determination date, as well as the amount payable at maturity, may bear little relation to the hypothetical examples shown below or to the historical index performance information or hypothetical performance data shown elsewhere in this prospectus supplement.
-For information about the historical index performance levels and hypothetical performance data of the index during recent periods, see "The Index -Daily Closing Levels of the Index" on page S-57.
+For these reasons, the actual performance of the index over the life of your notes, as well as the amount payable at maturity may bear little relation to the hypothetical examples shown below or to the historical index performance information or hypothetical performance data shown elsewhere in this prospectus supplement.
+For information about the historical index performance levels and hypothetical performance data of the index during recent periods, see "The Index - Daily Closing Levels of the Index" on page S-53.
 Before investing in the offered notes, you should consult publicly available information to determine the level of the index between the date of this prospectus supplement and the date of your purchase of the offered notes.